syncfusion-content/flutter-docs/Flutter/pdf-viewer/page-layout-mode.md

 ## Single page mode

-In `single` pagelayoutmode,user can scroll the pages from one page to another page.
-Refer to the following code to enable the `single` pagelayoutmode in `SfPdfViewer`.
+In `single` page layout mode,user can scroll the pages from one page to another page.
+Refer to the following code to enable the `single` page layout mode in `SfPdfViewer`.

 {% tabs %}
 {% highlight Dart %}